Trump announces novel plan to send weapons to Ukraine and gives Russia new deadline to make peace

 Ukraine has said it needs 10 new Patriot systems to protect itself against Russia’s increased onslaught of missiles and drones.

-At last month’s NATO meeting in the Netherlands, Ukrainian President Volodymyr Zelensky presented Trump and other leaders with a list of weaponry he said his country needs to stave off Russia’s invasion, according to a US official.
+At last month’s NATO meeting in the Netherlands, Zelensky presented Trump and other leaders with a list of weaponry he said his country needs to stave off Russia’s invasion, according to a US official.

 Trump has signed off on some of the items.

-Note: This story and headline have been updated with additional information.